Raffaelbdl/school-idol-training/README.md

 - [ ] Giving score in real time
 - [ ] Support for multi-person pose estimation
 - [ ] Support for MMD choregraphies

+# Disclaimer
+This project was primarily made for fun :innocent: